Kansas City Film Critics Circle

-The Kansas City Film Critics Circle (KCFCC) is an American film critic organization founded in 1966 by James Loutzenhiser, who also served as its President till his death in 2001.
+The Kansas City Film Critics Circle (KCFCC) is an American film critic organization founded in 1966 by James Loutzenhiser, who also served as its President until his death in 2001.
 The annual awards presented by the group for achievements in filmmaking are among the oldest in the United States which are bestowed by film critics, second only to the New York Film Critics Circle awards.
 Its members include reviewers and film scholars from various print publications and broadcasting stations based in Kansas City, Missouri.

+Awards

+Each year since its founding, the KCFCC presents their annual Loutzenhiser Awards, with categories including Best Film, the Robert Altman Award for Best Director and the Vince Koehler Award for Outstanding Science Fiction, Fantasy or Horror Film.